wp-plugins/openid/readme.txt

 == Screenshots ==

-1. Commentors can use their OpenID when leaving a comment.
+1. Commentors can use their OpenID when leaving a comment
-2. For users with wordpress accounts, their OpenID associations are managed through the admin panel.
-3. Users can login with their OpenID in place of a traditional username and password.
+2. Users can login with their OpenID in place of a traditional username and password
+3. OpenID Consumer Options
+4. OpenID Provider Options
+5. Users authorized to use the OpenID Provider can delegate to a different provider
+6. Users can add additional OpenIDs which they can use to login to WordPress
+7. Users authorized to use the OpenID Provider can monitor which sites they've logged in to

 == Plugin History ==